Mitsubishi Xpander: Philippines

 The Xpander made its debut in the Philippines on 1 March 2018, during the Xpander XPO event from 2 to 4 March 2018, and went on sale in May 2018 as the replacement for the Adventure, as well as the first Mitsubishi Motors product under the three-year "Drive for Growth" mid-term business plan.
 As an imported model, it was initially available in four trim levels: GLX, GLX Plus, GLS and GLS Sport.

 The updated Xpander was launched in March 2020 alongside the Xpander Cross, which replaced the GLS Sport trim, making the regular Xpander available in three trim levels.

 The Xpander Black Series was unveiled on 4 November 2021, replacing chrome trim in favor of matte black trim on the front and rear fascias, body panels, and door panels.

 The first facelift Xpander was unveiled on 5 March 2022 and officially launched on 19 May 2022.
 For the Philippine market, the facelifted Xpander retained the 4-speed automatic transmission.
 The GLX Plus variant was removed from the lineup and was replaced by the automatic variant of the GLX.

-The second facelift Xpander was released on 29 August 2025, alongside with the updated Xpander Cross.
+The second facelift Xpander was released on 29 August 2025, along with the updated Xpander Cross.

 Thailand

 The Xpander was introduced in Thailand in August 2018 and is available in two trim levels: GLS Limited and GT.

 The facelifted Xpander was released on 22 March 2022.
 For the Thai market, the facelifted Xpander replaced the 4-speed automatic transmission with the CVT.

 The HEV models of the Xpander and Xpander Cross were introduced in Thailand in February 2024.
+In March 2025, limited edition PLAY variants of the Xpander HEV models were made available.

+The second facelifted Xpander was launched in Thailand on 25 November 2025, with the same variants from the first facelift models.

 Vietnam

 The Xpander was launched in Vietnam on 8 August 2018, initially available in two trim levels: Standard (paired with a 5-speed manual transmission) and Eco (paired with a 4-speed automatic transmission).
 It became the country's best-selling MPV in the same year, surpassing the Toyota Innova.

 The updated Xpander was launched in Vietnam on 3 June 2020, it retains the pre-update lineup alongside the Xpander Cross.
 Due to the high demand of Xpander in the country, Mitsubishi Motors Vietnam started production for the Xpander locally in its assembly plant in Bình Dương province on 20 July 2020.

 The facelifted Xpander was launched in Vietnam on 13 June 2022, which added the flagship Premium trim.
 It retained the 4-speed automatic transmission from the previous models.

 The second facelifted Xpander was launched in Vietnam on 22 September 2025, with two variants: Premium and Cross.
+In March 2026, a new manual variant was added to the line-up as the entry-level variant below the Premium variant.